DTJF/libpruio/src/doc/_z_changelog.md

 - Charles Steinkuehler for the universal device tree overlay and the config-pin tool.

+- Arend Lammertink for providing Debian packages and hosting them on his server.

 - The libpruio users for testing, reporting bugs and sending ideas to improve it.
 Especially